tiptonspiderj/tiptonspiderj/README.md

 - 👋 Hi, I’m Jeremy Tipton
-- 👀 I’m interested in developing my skills as a full stack developer with java
+- 👀 I’m interested in developing my skills as a full stack developer
-- 🌱 I’m currently learning how to integrate java with a database and RESTful API's
+- 🌱 I’m currently learning how to use React Router
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on frontend development and java springboot projects
-- 📫 How to reach me ...
+- 📫 How to reach me...Go to my Business Card repositories

 <!---
 tiptonspiderj/tiptonspiderj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.